- Written by Dr.Mehmet Demircioglu

 If the native hair is slowly returning and the scalp looks quiet, observation is often reasonable.
 If the area is still worsening, inflamed, painful, or completely inactive by month 6, a proper review is needed.

 Month 2 is not a final judgment month.
 Month 4 is not a final judgment month either.
-These months are useful for follow-up, but they are not the end of the story.
+These months are useful for follow up, but they are not the end of the story.

 Month 6 is more meaningful because enough time has passed to see whether the area is moving in the right direction.
 Even then, it is a stronger checkpoint, not always the final cosmetic result.

-How can I tell shock loss from ongoing hair loss?
+Separating shock loss from ongoing hair loss

 Shock loss usually has a relationship to surgery timing.
 It appears after the operation and often affects the areas close to surgical work.